If you’re a part of the Couchsurfing community, you’ve no doubt heard the news.

 What do I think of them?
 They’re both great.
 They’re also both very anti-profit, possibly to the point it is hampering their potential.
 I don’t think profit is dirty, I just think obsession with it is.
 I think they could also use someone at the helm who can really push the site full time – something that Couchsurfing had for its early years.
 Regardless I think with a little push in the right direction, both have the potential to do quite well.
 Maybe neither of them want to be the next Couchsurfing anyway, and are happy where they are.

-There is also a third option, which is Facebook Groups.
+There is also a fourth option, which is Facebook Groups.
 I’m already a member of several Couchsurfing Facebook Groups, and a lot of activity happens in there, including finding hosts and surfers.
 I think this will grow as people migrate off the platform and into these groups to stay in touch.
 If you search for a Couchsurfing Facebook Group in your city, you’re likely to find one.

-The fourth option is your own travel network.
+The fifth option is your own travel network.
 When we Couchsurf, what are we actually trying to find?
 People.
 Usually people to stay with, or people to hang out with.
 And we don’t need millions of people, usually we just need one.

 In fact, in many countries I visit these days, I always have an old travel friend who is happy to let me crash, or will say “I know someone that lives there, let me hook you guys up!”
 And their friends become my friends, and the circle grows.
 This is really Couchsurfing in its purest form, travellers helping travellers connected by other travellers, and you don’t need a website with millions of members (or dollars) to do it.

-The fifth option is the space itself evolves, and it kind of already is.
+The sixth option is the space itself evolves, and it kind of already is.
 This is likely where I’m heading.
 If people actually want to pay to join a travel site, I would recommend something that gives you more than just a basic social network.
 The best example I know of is NomadList.

 It’s a community of people who actually live and work on the road full time, and not only do you get access to tons of useful info, you’ll be mixing with other web entrepreneurs like bloggers, Youtubers, programmers, freelancers etc too.